 When going on a safari holiday for the first time one of the key considerations is always what to pack?
 If you are anything like me then there is a high chance you will over-pack by working on the ‘what-if’ principle.
 Now, I have done around 50+ safaris, and to be honest…I still take too much!!
 However, I have learnt over time what I need to take and what I am likely to use the most so I have pulled together some of my key thoughts below

 There is a tendency to think when going on safari for the first time that there is a need to go out and buy a bunch of new and expensive safari specific stuff ready for the trip.
 This really isn’t the case.
 In fact the locals continually find it amusing when tourists turn up all looking identical to each other in their brand new Indiana Jones inspired outfits!
 If you already have outdoor-wear then it is more than likely this will be perfectly fine.
 The only rule to try and stick to is no bright clothing, and this is because you are trying to blend in so as not to alarm the animals!
-Greens, Greys, Blacks, Browns and Beige are all good.
+Neutral (beige, green, light brown) colours are the best.
 They won’t stop you going on safari in your fluorescent yellow jacket, but it is safe to say you will stand out….and you may get some confused looks from the resident elephants!
+In some areas it may also be best to avoid black and dark clothing as these colours can attract tetse flies who have a particularly nasty bite.

 I usually take the following: